Areas of Expertise: Sociology

 Rachel is Deputy Head of School, History, Politics, Philosophy and Sociology (HiPPS), Course Leader for the BA (Hons) Sociology and Senior Lecturer in Sociology at ARU.

-Before taking up her position as a Lecturer in Social Policy at Anglia Ruskin University in 2016, Rachel was a Research Associate at the University of Central Lancashire and Anglia Ruskin University, working on European and nationally funded projects in a wide range of social policy areas, including health policy and crime and anti-social behaviour.
+Before taking up her position as a Lecturer in Social Policy at ARU in 2016, Rachel was a Research Associate at the University of Central Lancashire and ARU, working on European and nationally funded projects in a wide range of social policy areas, including health policy and crime and anti-social behaviour.

 Rachel’s doctoral research reflects her concern for interdisciplinary practice in teaching and research.
 A historical sociology approach to understanding the extra-governmental regulation of women’s drinking conduct led to a study concerning the attempts to regulate women’s drinking conduct in the mid-19th century and in the post millennium period.
 This study reflects an interest in governance, moral regulation, gender and social constructions of alcohol.

 Ryder, R. (forthcoming) 'Femininity 'out of place': The proximity of dirt to women in British Temperance tracts'

 McErlain, R (2015) 'Alcohol and moral regulation in historical context' in Staddon, P. Women and alcohol: a social approach, Policy Press